romanlehner/k8s-labs/k8s-labs/crossplane-lab/README.md

 In this lab I used crossplane to manage resources in hashicorp vault.
 By using the vault kubernetes authentication, crossplane can use its service account to authenticate to vault, assume a vault role and create resources scoped by the vault policy attached to the role.

+Tempnote:
+Terraform creates the auth for crossplane and creates a secret `static/db` and a policy to access the secret `db_access`.
+Crossplane creates a kubernetes auth and a role for the vault client test application, accessing the secret with vault agent and renders it on screen.
+TODO:
+- run vault client in vcluster and access the secret.
+- vault auth backend claim creates a auth with random suffix, currently the role claim requires a fixed backend name

 ## create kind cluster
 ```bash
 kind create cluster --name crossplane